 The course HOR 222 Study tour is compulsory.
 The tour will be under taken during fourth semester.
-The duration of study tour shall not exceed 15 days.
-The tours will be arranged by the respective department of the study in consultation with the Dean, Faculty of Agriculture.
+The duration of study tour shall not exceed 10 days The tours will be arranged by the respective department of the study in consultation with the Dean, Faculty of Agriculture.
 The final examination will be conducted separately at the end of the semester by the University.
 The Marks for the tour are to be awarded as follows.

-Particulars Max Marks Evaluation by
+Particulars Max marks Evaluation by

-Attendance 20
+Attendance 20 Accompanying staff

-Behaviour 20 Accompanying staff
+Behaviour 20

-Final Examination
+Final examination

-Tour Diary 20 Du the enviolence
+Tour Diary 20 By the organising

-Tour record 30 By the organising staff/Examiner
+Tour record 30 staff/Examiner

-Viva voce 10 Stall/LAdminer
+Viva voce 10

 Total 100